GoogleChrome/chrome-launcher/docs/chrome-flags-for-tools.md

 * `--disable-component-extensions-with-background-pages`: Disable some built-in extensions that aren't affected by `--disable-extensions`
 * `--disable-default-apps`: Disable installation of default apps
 * `--disable-extensions`: Disable all chrome extensions
+* `--disable-features=InterestFeedContentSuggestions`: Disables the Discover feed on NTP
 * `--disable-features=Translate`: Disables Chrome translation, both the manual option and the popup prompt when a page with differing language is detected.
 * `--hide-scrollbars`: Hide scrollbars from screenshots.
 * `--mute-audio`: Mute any audio